is an open-source application

 Annotator - for $50 you can enjoy a subset of the capabilities that

 Jarnal provides for free.

-What is new: A wiki for user tips and documentation.
-A tutorial from Daniel Kopsas.
+What is new: A tutorial from Daniel Kopsas.
 A method of capturing Sony Ebook reader annotations into Jarnal.
 Great new icons from Jon Harsem, Davidson Gerard, Bernardo, and Mick Enright.
 Use your imagination: if you have good ideas how to use them we'll put them into the release.
 Or use them to create your own distributions.

 WANTED: A decent icon for shortcuts.
 The current icon is .
 Use your imagination.
 We need 32x32 and 64x64 icons in .png format.
 Email them to firstname.lastname@example.org.
 Update: great new icon from Davidson Gerard

 For the Macintosh Clinton Smith is working on a proper application that can be dragged to your application folder, and will enable you to open jarnal by double-clicking on pdf files and so forth.
 The test version is now available.
 Let me know of an problems.
 Also available Sven Augustin's .dmg file.
 This is "mac-like" although you can't drop documents into the dock and the internet update feature won't work.

 Cool Stuff: A place on the web where you can generate all sorts of nice pdf graph paper (via Joe Tonge).
 WinPenPack a complete set of free tools for tablet pc's - including of course jarnal.

 Credits: Mark Stephens and jpedal.org for their excellent support for rendering PDF; Bruno Lowage, Paulo Soares and iText for their excellent support producing PDF.

 Requirements: Java 2 1.4.2 or later.
 Jarnal runs both as an application and as an applet.